hazelcast-guides/stream-processing-fundamentals/README.md

 docker compose logs --follow event_generator
 ```

+> **NOTE**
+> If at any point you git stuck, you can refer to the solution which you will find in the
+> *hazelcast.platform.labs.machineshop.solutions* package.

 # Step 7: Deploy  to Viridian

 In this step, you will deploy your temperature monitoring Pipeline to a Viridian cluster